iprs-dev/iprs/README.md

 * Similarly, traversing an IPLD Node according to a Path should not require interpretation in the context of anything not already contained in that Node plus Path.
+* **Format**, is the standardized representation of IPLD Links and Paths.
+  It describes how to translate between structured data and binary.
+  **MUST** remain consistent across all codec implementations.
 * IPLD links must not be cyclic, even if we add support for relative links.
 * IPLD path resolution means the same thing, everywhere, every time.